About the Program

 Who can apply?

-Native American youth (must be ages 18-24) who have lived experience in foster care and were or are being served by one of Casey Family Programs 16 partner tribes.
+Native American youth (must be ages 16-26) who have lived experience in foster care are eligible to apply to this fellowship.
+We strongly encourage Native youth who were or are being served by one of Casey Family Programs 16 partner tribes.

 Who are the 16 partner tribes?

 - Central Council of Tlingit and Haida Indian Tribes